 - Retesting this option may be made available for students scoring less than 75 percent on a major exam.
 Students must attend a tutorial session or complete other approved remediation activities prior to taking the retest.
 The maximum score that may be earned on a retest is 75 percent. - Progressive Testing this option allows students to re-test non-mastered objectives by including the material in the next comprehensive examination.
-The grade made on this exam will substitute for the failing grade.
+The grade made on this exam will substitute for the previous grade if this grade is the higher score.
+The progressive testing option is also available for initial scores greater than or equal to 75.